and1hof/and1hof.github.io/_posts/2022-11-28-sca-reachability-explained.md

 ### Signal vs Noise
 <img src="{{ site.baseurl }}/assets/2022-11-28/jquery.PNG" alt="jquery"/>

 Despite falling in popularity in recent years, [JQuery](https://www.npmjs.com/package/jquery) is still one of the most popular JavaScript libraries.
-On average, it recieves about 4,000,000 downloads each week via NPM.
+On average, it receives about 4,000,000 downloads each week via NPM.

 The entire developer-facing public API of JQuery can be found at [api.jquery.com](https://api.jquery.com).
 With a quick snippet of JavaScript, we can calculate how many public functions the JQuery API includes: